appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/table.md

 ### Pagination

+These properties allow you to configure how the Table widget handles large sets of data by dividing it into pages.

 #### Page size `string`

 <dd>

-Controls the page size for pagination.
-When changed, it adjusts the number of rows displayed per page.
-For example, if set to 4, only 4 rows are displayed.
+Controls the number of rows displayed per page in the Table widget.
+For example, if set to 4, only 4 rows will be visible per page.
+This property helps in managing large datasets by breaking them into smaller, more manageable pages.

+Pagination is managed within the widget itself, loading all data at once and then organizing it into pages on the client side.
+This means data is not fetched from the server dynamically as the user navigates between pages.

 </dd>